 If your student is having a hard time deciding between schools, private admission counselor Maura Goddard suggests having them read the mission statements of different schools without the names attached and see which one resonates most with them.

-Sometimes we can get so bogged down in the details that we lose sight of the overall mission of the school, and exploring the statements the school make about themselves can help clarify the focus of each one and help students find the best fit.
+Sometimes we can get so bogged down in the details that we lose sight of the overall mission of the school, and exploring the statements the school makes about themselves can help clarify the focus of each one and help students find the best fit.

 Choosing the right college can be a complicated, daunting task.
 Knowing what information to seek and what to look for beyond the campus can help both students and parents choose the school that makes the most sense overall.